progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 3: A framework for system design interviews.md

-# A framework for system design interviews
+# A Framework for System Design Interview

+# 1. Key points

-- collaboration
+- Collaboration
-- work under pressure
+- Work under pressure
-- resolve ambiguity constructively
+- Resolve ambiguity
-- don't make over-engineered system
+- Don't make over-engineered system
-- don't ignore tradeoffs
+- Don't ignore tradeoffs
-- save money
+- Save money

-**Ask questions!!**

-# A 4-step process for effective system design interview
+# 2. A 4-step process for effective system design interview

-## Step 1 - understand the problem and establish design scope
+## Step 1 - Understand the problem and establish design scope (3 - 10 minutes)

-- 不要急于回答问题, 先分析需求
-- 如果面试官要你自己假设, 那就把假设写下来, 随时使用

-要问什么问题?
+> Think deeply and ask questions to clarify requirements and assumptions

+### What are the questions?

 - What specific **features**?
 - How many **users**?